 Right-click the time on your computer's system tray, then select the option that says Adjust date/time to net::err_cert_authority_invalid:

-Find the Sync now option under Synchronize your clock under the Settings window, and click on it: Synchronizing your clock.
+Find the Sync now option under Synchronize your clock under the Settings window, and click on it.
+This ensures your local time matches the global atomic clock.

 It's recommended that you enable the Set time automatically option in order to avoid this issue in the future.
-This setting should ensure that your computer always displays the appropriate time.
+If you are managing a server, you should also know how to set the date and time on Linux to prevent server-side validation issues.

 Mac

-Following these steps will help you sync your macOS accounts with your iOS accounts, and Solving net::err_cert_authority_invalid
+Following these steps will help you sync your macOS time settings and solve the net::err_cert_authority_invalid error:

 There are times when the NET::ERR_CERT_AUTHORITY_INVALID error pops up when you're using a public network, such as in coffee shops or tourist spots.
-These networks often do not route traffic securely, and this can result in the error.
+These networks often do not route traffic securely or require a "Portal" login that intercepts your connection, causing SSL issues.

 You should try to access your website through your smartphone using its mobile data if you're using a public network for your computer.
-Your goal here is to determine if the original network caused the issue.
+Your goal here is to determine if the original network (and its DNS or firewall settings) caused the issue.
+If the error goes away, you might need to how to change DNS server settings to a more reliable provider like Google or Cloudflare.

 Simply click on the Finder icon, followed by Go > Utilities > Keychain Access to net::err_cert_authority_invalid: